pius/tamarind/README.txt

 Note that this release is not intended for production use.
 Please consider all pre-1.0 releases "developer" releases.

+==Installation

+When Tamarind is ready for production use, the gem will be published on Rubyforge.
+Developers who'd like to use it now
+should:

+1. Git it.  (git clone git://github.com/pius/tamarind.git)
+2. Install the gem.  (cd tamarind; rake local_deploy)

 ==Adding New Ontologies

 To add an ontology, a developer need only follow these steps: